stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 ...then "man afni" to get instructions for environmental variables (e.g., may need to source AFNI/FSL script from /etc/bash.bashrc)

-    # For system-wide install, source the AFNI config file from /etc/afni/afni.sh :
+    # For system-wide install, source the AFNI config file from /etc/afni/afni.sh
+    # or whatever file is specified in "man afni".
+Here's how:
     #
     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).